alelentini/ds-data-explorer/README.md

 ## Next features

-* Data integrity section:
+* *Data integrity section*:
-    -> Nulls, mixed types (e.g. a text value in a field that is numeric), timeseries intervals disruptions, etc.
+    * Nulls, mixed types (e.g. a text value in a field that is numeric), timeseries intervals disruptions, etc.
-    -> Summary of records with data integrity issues
+    * Summary of records with data integrity issues
+* *Table vie section*: add filters and charts
-* GB size datasets -> use webworkers to avoid browser blocking.
+* *GB size datasets*: use webworkers to avoid browser blocking.